 Venetian Carnival: Feast for the eyes and the palate

 The Carnival of Venice or as Italian’s know it “Carnevale di Venezia” is an annual celebration.
-A colorful and joyful party, world-famous for its festive and colourful masks, masquerade balls and elaborate feasts featuring traditional food and wines of Veneto region.
+A colorful and joyful party, world-famous for its festive and colorful masks, masquerade balls and elaborate feasts featuring traditional food and wines of Veneto region.

 The Carnival dates back to 1162 with a victory of the “Serenissima Repubblica” against the Ulrico di Treven, with the spontaneous dance party that erupted in San Marco Square, the heart of Venice.
 The Festival continued on during the Renaissance and the baroque era when it saved the prestigious image of Venice in the world.
-Its popularity grew further during the eighteenth century surrounded by mystery, intrigue and pleasure.
+Its popularity grew further during the eighteenth century surrounded by mystery, intrigue, and pleasure.
 Today, the city is visited by over three million visitors during Carnival days.

 Hearty, soul-warming and comforting, served with a thick, gooey cheese-crust, lasagna is the quintessential comfort food.
 They come in a great variety of styles.
 The can be made vegetarian with roasted tomatoes and peppers, spinach, chard, pumpkin and butternut squash or as a meat version filled with Italian sausage.

-There is an array of traditional sweet treats, the most famous is probably honey-colored frappe, a deep fried, light-as-air pastry, served sprinkled with icing sugar.
+There is an array of traditional sweet treats, the most famous is probably honey-colored frappe, a deep-fried, light-as-air pastry, served sprinkled with icing sugar.